limmh/C_programming/safer_integer/README.md

 ## Limitations

 - Less friendly than native arithmetic operators like +,-,\*,/ and %.
-- No support for wraparound results.
+- No support for wraparound results in safer and safe mode.
   **Reason for no support**: Unsigned integer wraparounds are defined behavior in C and C++, so native operators can be used on unsigned integers to achieve wraparound behavior.
+  Note: Wraparound results are available in debug mode.
 - No support for bitwise operations.
   **Reason for no support**: Most operations on unsigned integers are defined, except bit shift operations where the number of bits to shift exceeds the width of the integer, so it makes more sense to directly use native bitwise operators on unsigned integers for bitwise operations.
+  Note: Support for safe functions wrapping bitwise operations for unsigned integers is being considered.
 - No hardware intrinsics, hence not suitable for certain applications, e.g. applications which need to perform a lot of integer calculations within a very short time.
   **Reason for no support**: The implementation is more portable without hardware intrinsics.